krpcannon/Spin_dynamics_RL/README.md

 # Transformer-based PPO

-'input_shape': The shape of the input data, usually representing the environment's state (e.g., '(observation_dim,)').
+`input_shape`: The shape of the input data representing the environment's state (e.g., `(observation_dim,)`).

-'num_actions': The number of possible discrete actions the agent can take.
-This determines the size of the output layer.
+`num_actions`: The number of possible discrete actions the agent can take.
+Can be obtained from gym env.
+This determines the size of the output layer (which will correspond to the probability or logits of taking the action).

-'num_heads': The number of attention heads in the Multi-Head Attention layer.
+`num_heads`: The number of attention heads in the Multi-Head Attention layer.

-'num_layers': The number of transformer layers (each layer contains Multi-Head Attention and Layer Normalization).
+`num_layers`: The number of transformer layers (each layer contains Multi-Head Attention and Layer Normalization).

-'units': The dimensionality of the key and value vectors in the attention mechanism.
+`units`: The dimensionality of the key and value vectors in the attention mechanism.
 It’s also the number of units in the hidden layers.

 This repo is a reduced edition of previous work co-written by Dionisio C., Lisando B., and Carlos M., and Keith C.